binssente-crypto/PAYROLL-DOCUMENTATION/README.md

 ### 5. Dynamic Attendance Logic
 - **Early Punch Capping**: Biometric check-ins before the scheduled shift start (e.g., punching in at 7:00 AM for an 8:30 AM shift) are automatically capped to the shift start time.
 This prevents early arrivals from artificially inflating `total_hours` or triggering unintended overtime.
-- **Dynamic Shift End Projection**: The system no longer assumes a fixed 9-hour gross shift.
-It dynamically calculates the shift end as `Shift Start + 8.0 (net hours) + Sum of all active unpaid breaks (≥ 1 hour)`.
+- **Explicit Shift Boundaries**: The system no longer assumes fixed 8 or 9-hour shifts.
+Shift durations are strictly bound by the `standard_shift_start` and `standard_shift_end` times configured per branch, allowing for highly flexible custom timeframes (e.g., 6, 8, or 10-hour shifts).
-- **Automated Break Subtraction**: Any active break defined in settings with a duration of 1 hour or more is automatically deducted from total hours if the employee's work interval overlaps with the break window.
+- **Intelligent Break Subtraction**: Any active break defined in settings with a duration of 1 hour or more is automatically deducted from `total_hours` only if the employee's physical presence actually *overlaps* with the designated break window.

 ### 6. Security & Reliability
 - **Direct JWT Sign-In**: Login uses credential-based JWT token issuance through the standard `/api/token/` endpoint — no email OTP required.